 Moor Green Farm is already a nature reserve, namely Moor Green Lakes nature reserve.
 For more details see here Moor Green Lakes Group or here RSPB entry.
 Perhaps you could join us on one of our work parties to aid in the conservation of this reserve.

 Fleet Hill farm is supposed to be ready as a reserve by end of summer 2017.
+Apart from a few sub-phases, this appears to have been achieved.

 You may notice, dear reader, quite a few differences between the various plans and google earth images of the reserve displayed below.
 I am not sure why.
 I suspect that some of the differences are due to extraction of gravel.
 This is certainly true of the Fleet Hill farm portion of the reserve.
+Note: I have since discovered that the plans for the restoration were fairly fluid and subject to numerous alterations.

 The plan below is the Manor Farm extension.
 Below that is a Google Earth image as of March 2017.
 Note the difference between the it and the plan.
 Particularly Finch Lake, which is now huge, and what I have been calling Cormorant Lake which is supposed to be joined to the bigger lake to its right.
 The Pump Station area, currently on dry land, would be in the middle of a lake, according to the Cemex plan.